rlopez1j/foodhat/README.md

 ### PROGRESS:

-Users can create and join a hat.
-Users can add restaurants to the hat.
 All hat functions except selecting a winning restaurant have been completed.
+Notifications are functional.
+Need to work on interactions within users